 Who is making it?

-EQL is made by Game Jawn in partnership with Daybreak Games.
-Game Jawn is a team of EQ-obsessed fans who are also professional game developers, designers, and artists.
+Game Jawn in partnership with Daybreak Games — EQ-obsessed fans who are professional developers and artists.
 “Jawn” is a Philadelphia-area term meaning “this is my jam.”

 How does multiclassing work?

 You pick three classes for one character.
-Your primary class is race-locked at creation.
-Your second class is free choice at creation.
-Your third class unlocks at level 10 and can be any class.
+Primary class is race-locked at creation.
+Second class is free choice at creation.
+Third class unlocks at level 10.
 All three classes’ abilities and spells are active simultaneously.
+All 16 classes level until level 10, primary locks at level 11.

 What races are available?

 15 races at launch: Human, Barbarian, Half-Elf, Wood Elf, High Elf, Dark Elf, Dwarf, Gnome, Erudite, Halfling, Ogre, Troll, Kerran, Iksar, and Froglok.
-Note: Drakkin was removed from the launch lineup.
+Drakkin removed.
+Race requirements removed from most items.
+Races beyond the starting options are unlocked through achievements — one unlock token granted at first level 50 ding.

 Can I switch classes?